ntno/aws-exam-prep/dynamodb.md

   * or you could have scans done on a replica/shadow which doesn't take heavy traffic
 * query uses primary key of the table or a secondary index... ??
 * you can use a KeyConditionExpression to only look in a particular partition
+* Scan can only retrieve 1 MB per call
+  * use LastEvaluatedKey to pick up where you left off
 ***

 BatchGetItem